UTAS-Programming-Club/UntitledTextAdventure/README.md

 # Untitled Text Adventure

 ## Outdated
-We recently started rewriting this game to Haxe.
-Work is currently ongoing in [here](https://github.com/UTAS-Programming-Club/UntitledTextAdventure/tree/haxe-rewrite-4).
+We recently started rewriting this game in Haxe.
+Work is currently ongoing [here](https://github.com/UTAS-Programming-Club/UntitledTextAdventure/tree/haxe-rewrite-4).

 ## Targets
 The plan is to implement the game in c with three frontends: